Affordable high precision plastic molds and machined parts available for any order size | Contact our experts now for a quote!

 Here are some common types of boring tools:

-1. Manual boring tool: This type of boring tool requires the operator to manually rotate the boring bar to cut the workpiece and enlarge the hole diameter.
+1. Manual boring tool: This type of boring tool requires the CNC operator to manually rotate the boring bar to cut the workpiece and enlarge the hole diameter.

 2. Automatic boring tool: Automatic boring tools have automatic feed functions, allowing them to automatically process the workpiece after setting the cutting parameters, thus improving processing efficiency.